convergenceIM/alpha-scientist/content/pages/consulting.md

 -  Implementing an end-to-end framework for machine learning market predictions
 -  ... or custom requirements

 I look forward to connecting with you and discussing your needs.
-If it's an area where I believe I can help, I can outline what a sample scope might look like.
-If it's outside of my expertise, I will do my best to direct you to the right resources.
+If it's an area where I believe I can help, I can outline what a scope might look like.
+If I'm not the right fit for the project, I will do my best to point you in the right direction.

 Chad Gray, CFA
 <thealphascientist@gmail.com>